rydmike/flex_seed_scheme/README.md

 # FlexSeedScheme (FSS)

 A more flexible and powerful version of Flutter's `ColorScheme.fromSeed`.

-Use this package like `ColorScheme.fromSeed` with the following additional capabilities:
+Use this package instead of `ColorScheme.fromSeed` and get around its limitations.
+The replacement `SeedColorScheme.fromSeeds` has the following additional capabilities:

-* Use separate key seed colors to generate seed-based tonal palettes for primary and optionally secondary, tertiary as well as error, neutral and neutral variant colors used by the `ColorScheme`.
+* Optionally use separate seed key colors for all palettes the `ColorScheme` is based on, to customize the seed-based tonal palettes for primary, secondary, tertiary as well as error, neutral and neutral variant colors used by the `ColorScheme`.
-* Change the chroma limits and values used in the Material-3 default strategy for tonal palette generation in the new Google HCT (Hue-Chroma-Tone) color space.
+* Change and customize the chromacity (colorfulness) used in the seed strategy for tonal palette generation in the Google HCT (Hue-Chroma-Tone) color space.
+* Customize tonal palette tones to `ColorScheme` color mappings.
+* Remove color tint from all surface colors and make them monochrome.
-* Use new Material-3 design `ColorScheme` variants like `fidelity`, `content` and `monochrome` that arrived in Flutter SDK v3.22.2, with the twist that you can use multiple seed colors also with them and adjust the contrast level.
+* Use the new Material-3 design `ColorScheme` variants like `fidelity`, `content` and `monochrome` that arrived in Flutter SDK v3.22.2, with the twist that you can now also use multiple seed colors with them.

 > [!NOTE]
 > FlexSeedScheme still produces color values for the in Flutter 3.22 deprecated `ColorScheme` colors `background`, `onBackground` and `surfaceVariant`.
 It does so because despite the colors being deprecated, they are still used in `ThemeData` creation and in a few widgets by the Flutter SDK in both stable 3.22 and also in master 3.23.
 The colors are not used in the official Material-3 design, but are still used in the Flutter SDK.
 Since FSS references these deprecated colors, that it has to do to produce a correct and functional `ColorScheme`, it loses 10 score points in **pub.dev** pana analyzer.
 However, without doing this the `ColorScheme` produced by FSS would not be fully functional and correct for the Flutter SDK.
 So it is better to lose 10 points than to not work correctly.
 Whenever Flutter fully stops using these deprecated colors, FSS will be updated to reflect this and no longer reference them.